C. J. Ham: Football

-As a redshirt freshman, in 2012, Ham appeared in nine games, making three starts at fullback.
-Ham finished the season with 404 rushing yards on 82 carries (4.9 ypc) with two scores and also caught seven passes for 40 yards.
-On October 13 against Upper Iowa, he rushed for a season-high 105 yards.
+As a redshirt freshman in 2012, Ham appeared in nine games, making three starts at fullback.
+He finished the season with 404 rushing yards on 82 carries (4.9 yards-per-carry) with two scores and also caught seven passes for 40 yards.
+On October 13 against Upper Iowa, Ham rushed for a season-high 105 yards.

-As a sophomore, in 2013, Ham switched to running back and played in all 11 games, rushing 106 times for 422 yards (3.7 ypc and 35.2 ypg) and four rushing touchdowns.
+As a sophomore in 2013, Ham switched to running back and played in all 11 games, rushing 106 times for 422 yards (3.7 yards-per-carry and 35.2 yards-per-game) and four rushing touchdowns.
 He rushed for a season-high two touchdowns and picked up 43 receiving yards against SMSU on November 16.
-His season-high in rushing yards came against MSU Moorhead on September 7 and Wayne State on October 5, games in which he rushed for 66 yards.
+Ham's season-high in rushing yards came against MSU Moorhead on September 7 and Wayne State on October 5, games in which he rushed for 66 yards.

-As a junior, in 2014, Ham played for the second straight season in all 11 games, making six starts at running back.
-He rushed 148 times for a team-high 774 yards (5.2 ypc and 70.4 ypg) and seven touchdowns, averaging 100.0 all-purpose yards per game.
-He recorded two 100-plus yard rushing games.
+As a junior in 2014, Ham played for the second straight season in all 11 games, making six starts at running back.
+He rushed 148 times for a team-high 774 yards (5.2 yards-per-carry and 70.4 yards-per-game) and seven touchdowns, averaging 100.0 all-purpose yards per game.
+Ham recorded two 100-plus yard rushing games.
 He set a career-high in rushing yards in a game with 146 yards and two touchdowns at Minnesota Crookston on September 6.
-He rushed for 69 yards and two touchdowns against UMary on September 27, 2014.
+Ham rushed for 69 yards and two touchdowns against UMary on September 27.

-As a senior, in 2015, Ham returned as a starter at running back and played in all 12 games.
+As a senior in 2015, Ham returned as a starter at running back and played in all 12 games.
 He rushed for a career-high 1,097 yards and 16 touchdowns and was selected to the All-NSIC second-team.
-In a game at Winona State on November 7, he recorded a career-high 30 carries while picking up 96 yards and three touchdowns.
+In a game at Winona State on November 7, Ham recorded a career-high 30 carries while picking up 96 yards and three touchdowns.
 He helped lead Augustana to its first playoff appearance since 2010, finishing the regular season with 1,043 rushing yards and 15 rushing touchdowns.
-He entered the postseason with one rushing touchdown and 71 yards shy of Augustana's single season records after he became just the fourth back in program history to rush for 1,000-plus.
-He was voted by the NSIC football coaches as the 2015 NSIC Glen Galligan Award recipient.
+Ham entered the postseason with one rushing touchdown and 71 yards shy of Augustana's single season records after he became just the fourth back in program history to rush for 1,000-plus.
+Ham was voted by the NSIC football coaches as the 2015 NSIC Glen Galligan Award recipient.
 The award is given to a student or athlete who participates at his institution for four years and is academically superior while making a positive contribution to the institution.